 Today Santa Sofia is a lively town offering plenty of things to see and do all year round, with its good living, nature and contemporary art.

 The town is indeed home to the Contemporary Art Gallery “Vero Stoppioni” where many works by the artist Mattia Moreni are on display.
-Scattered through the river park are also sculptures by various artists among whom are Anne and Patrick Poirier.
+Scattered through the river park are also sculptures by various famous artists.
 A nation-wide renowned art festival is also organized: the Premio Campigna.

-The local specialty of the High Valley of the Bidente river is the tortello cooked on stone slabs and stuffed with pumpkin and potatoes (and other ingredients), to which a festival is dedicated every year, in mid-October.
+The local specialty of the High Valley of the Bidente river is the tortello alla lastra, cooked on stone slabs and stuffed with pumpkin and potatoes (and other ingredients), to which a festival is dedicated every year, at the end of September.
 The name comes from the “lastra”, a rough sandstone slab used to cook tortelli.

-At the top of Mount Aiola, 8 km from Santa Sofia, the town of Spinello is located in a beautiful landscape from which you can admire the valley until the sea.
+The town of Spinello, 8 km from Santa Sofia, is located in a beautiful landscape from which you can admire the valley below until the sea.
 The old village was destroyed by Jacopo Salviati, Captain of the Florentine Republic, in an attempt (failed) to conquer the castle which, in the Middle Ages, was the highest fortress in Romagna.
 The ruins of the tower and the south-west bastion are still visible.

 The Sportilia sports center is located at the entry of the town and is equipped with a conference center, medical center and guesthouse to host visiting teams and referees.